exvertus/thomasflanigan/content/tech/blog/jenkins-how-to.md

 ```
 In this case, my `helm-base` folder holds a yaml config of what Helm
 *would* deploy if I was still using it as a package/deploy manager.
-The line connecting that folder to `overlays/gke-tom` is showing that
+The line on the right side connecting that folder to `overlays/gke-tom` is showing that
 gke-tom inherits from helm-base and *overlays* the gke-tom code over it,
 essentially inserting and replacing fields in the configuration that
 aren't specified or contain different values in helm-base.